Artiodactyla: Limbs

-The mouse deer is the smallest even-toed ungulate.
+The mouse deer is the smallest artiodactyl.

 Even-toed ungulates bear their name because they have an even number of toes (two or four).
 In some peccaries, the hind legs have a reduction in the number of toes to three.
 The central axis of the leg is between the third and fourth toe.
 The first toe is missing in modern artiodactyls, and can only be found in now-extinct genera.
 The second and fifth toes are adapted differently between species:

 Hippopotamuses have all four toes pointing out.

 In pigs and other biungulates, the second and fifth toes are directed backwards.

 When camels have only two toes present, the claws are transformed into nails.

 When camels have only two toes present, the claws are transformed into nails (while both are made of keratin, claws are curved and pointed while nails are flat and blunt).
 These claws consist of three parts: the plate (top and sides), the sole (bottom), and the bale (rear).
 In general, the claws of the forelegs are wider and blunter than those of the hind legs, and they are farther apart.
 Aside from camels, all even-toed ungulates put just the tip of the foremost phalanx on the ground.

 Diagrams of hand skeletons of various mammals, left to right: orangutan, dog, pig, cow, tapir, and horse.
 Highlighted are the even-toed ungulates pig and cow.

 In even-toed ungulates, the bones of the stylopodium (upper arm or thigh bone) and zygopodiums (tibia and fibula) are usually elongated.
 The muscles of the limbs are predominantly localized, which ensures that artiodactyls often have very slender legs.
 A clavicle is never present, and the scapula is very agile and swings back and forth for added mobility when running.
 The special construction of the legs causes the legs to be unable to rotate, which allows for greater stability when running at high speeds.
 In addition, many smaller artiodactyls have a very flexible body, contributing to their speed by increasing their stride length.